 Read through the guide below to learn more about review rating systems.

 Ratings help reviewers sum up how happy they are with a product or service.
-They're great for looking at a glance whether a review is positive or negative.
+They're great for looking at, at a glance, to determine whether a review is positive or negative.

 Overall ratings are calculated as the average of all the ratings your listing has received.